Higher Certificate in Community Counselling

 Students who have completed the qualification should be able to:

-• Know the historical development and current status of psychology in understanding
+• Know the historical development and current status of Psychology in understanding human behaviour

 • Be familiar with the dynamics of crisis and crisis intervention strategies